Ben McAdams: 2018

 On October 18, 2017, McAdams announced that he would seek the Democratic nomination to oppose incumbent Representative Mia Love, a Republican representing Utah's 4th congressional district.
 On April 28, 2018, McAdams won the Democratic nomination at the party's convention.
 With the backing of 72% of the convention delegates, McAdams avoided a primary campaign.

-During the campaign McAdams distanced himself from the House Democratic leadership, saying that he would not support Nancy Pelosi for Speaker if elected.
+Under pressure from Love’s campaign, McAdams stated that he would not support Nancy Pelosi for Speaker if elected.